NaturalCycles/js-lib/readme.md

 #### Lint commands

-- `lint-all`: runs Prettier as we want it: first `tslint` on needed paths, then `prettier` on top of it.
+- `lint-all`: runs TSLint, Stylelint, Prettier, in the right order.

   - `--commitOnChanges` will commit lint-modified changes and push them
   - `--failOnChanges` will exit with status 1 in the end (will fail the command)

 - `tslint-all`: runs `tslint` on needed paths
+- `stylelint-all`: runs `stylelint` on needed paths
 - `prettier-all`: runs just Prettier on needed paths
 - `lint-circleci`: fails if `.circleci/config.yml` is invalid ([CircleCI CLI](https://circleci.com/docs/2.0/local-cli/) must be installed before)